volmarl/aerospike-cli/readme.md

 Feel free to extend this tool with additional features such as:
 - Range queries
 - CDT (Collection Data Type) operations
-- UDF (User Defined Function) execution
+- More complex UDF examples
 - Statistics and monitoring commands
 - Export/import functionality
+- Scan with UDF execution
+- Background query operations